judepayne/python-pods/README.md

     print(f"Error data: {e.data}")
 ```

-## Threading

-The library is thread-safe and uses concurrent futures for managing pod communication.
-Each pod runs in its own process with a dedicated communication thread.

 ## Development and Testing

 The project includes a comprehensive test suite using a local test pod.
 To run tests: